PROGRAM ACTIVITIES

 Jackson Leadership Fellow, Class of 2017

-As a participant, Fellows gain skills and access to mentors, explore disciplines and approaches to leadership, and build connections that will enable them to be more effective in their work and service.
-As a result, they can make a meaningful contribution to their communities and the nation.
+As a participant, Fellows strengthen their leadership skills, gain access to mentors, explore disciplines and approaches to leadership, and build connections that will enable them to be more effective in their work and service.
+As a result, they can make a more meaningful contribution to their communities and the nation.

-According to Fellows from previous cohorts, the program has delivered many benefits including:
+Fellows from previous cohort have stated that the program has delivered many benefits including:

 - Strengthened desire to pursue public service;

-- Better sense of personal strengths and opportunities for growth;
+- A better sense of personal strengths and opportunities for growth;

 - Source of inspiration and motivation.